jarouca/choose-your-own-quest/user_stories.md

 - I must be able to access the 'delete profile' link from the 'edit profile' page.
 - I must be given notification that my deletion was successful.

-#user creates a character

-As an authenticated user
-I want to create a character
-So my character can build quests

-Acceptance criteria:
-- I must be given notification that my character creation was successful -

-#user edits a character(only allowed before a story has begun)

-As an authenticated user
-I want to edit my character
-So I can change character attributes

-Acceptance criteria:
-- I can only edit my character if they are not currently engaged on a quest -
-#user deletes a character

-As an authenticated user
-I want to delete my character
-So I can maintain my profile

-- I must be able to access the 'delete character' link from the 'edit character' page
-- I must be given notification that my deletion was successful
+#upon sign is user redirected to quest index page

-#user selects a story to begin
+#user selects a quest to begin

 #User can restart or redo a quest with a clean slate

-#upon sign is user redirected to quest index page

-#can user save progress in multiple quests at once?
+#can user save progress in multiple quests at once? sure

 #user can select to carry and use/give away items, condition on displaying some panels: if user has this item, deisplay this option/choice